gSchool/ada-2-ruby-on-rails/intro-to-rails-6/creating-an-api.md

 ## What Have We Accomplished

 - Built an _API_ - a web server that serves JSON for machines rather than HTML for humans
-- Read client data and used it to create a new resource
+- Responded to requests for the `index` and `show` action with JSON

 ## Response Codes